mnot/I-D/http-proxy-problem/draft.md

 bearing the principles suggested above in mind.

-## Living with Interception

-The IETF has long fought against interception proxies, as they are indistinguishable from Man-In-The-Middle attacks.
-Nevertheless, they persist as the preferred method for interposing proxies in many networks.

-Unless another mechanism can be found or defined that offers equally attractive properties to network operators, we ought to consider that they'll continue to be deployed, and work to find ways to make their operation both more verifiable and unnecessary (or at least legitimate).

 ## Improving Proxy.Pac

 Many of the flaws in proxy.pac can be fixed by careful specification